Two-Weapon Fighting 5e Basic Rules

 “Off-hand.”
 DnD 5e has no technical mechanics for “main-hand” or “off-hand” weapons.
 For the sake of brevity, I’ll be using the term “off-hand” to refer to the hand holding the weapon that will be used for the bonus action attack granted by two-weapon fighting.
 I’ll continue putting “off-hand” in quotes to emphasize that this is not a technical term.

 Hold up!
 Are you just here for the basics of two-weapon fighting?
-Skip to our beginner’s section below to get a no-nonsense description of how two-weapon fighting works in 5e.
+Skip to the beginner’s section below to get a no-nonsense description of how two-weapon fighting works in 5e.

 How Does Two-Weapon Fighting Work in 5e?